 Provocation Essays: short, essay articles that provoke new ways of thinking and engaging with knowledge and learning in organizations.
 The maximum length of a submitted essay is 6000 words including all references, figures and tables.
 We advise authors to read already published Provocation Essays (formerly Provocations to Debate) to gain an understanding of what is required.
-Potential contributors should submit a 300 word proposal which describes the relevance, scope and contribution of the essay to Management Learning Editorial Assistant, Lisa Burns firstname.lastname@example.org The proposal should also detail the author(s) prior work of relevance to the essay.
+Potential contributors should submit a 300 word proposal which describes the relevance, scope and contribution of the essay to Management Learning Editorial Assistant, Lisa Burns email@example.com.
+The proposal should also detail the author(s) prior work of relevance to the essay.
 The Editors will evaluate the proposal and, if it is approved, a submission will be encouraged.
-Once submitted, the manuscript will be double blind peer-reviewed in the usual way.
-If you would like to discuss your idea for a Provocation essay prior to submitting a proposal, please contact the section editor, Deborah Brewis: email@example.com.
+Once submitted, the manuscript will be double anonymize peer-reviewed in the usual way.
 For more information about what is looked for in a Provocation Essay, please see this recent editorial, or contact the Editorial Assistant, Lisa Burns: firstname.lastname@example.org.

 The SAGE Author Gateway has some general advice and on how to get published, plus links to further resources.